iterative/dvc.org/content/docs/command-reference/remote/modify.md

 - `version_aware` - Use
   [version-aware](/docs/user-guide/data-management/cloud-versioning#version-aware-remotes)
   cloud versioning features for this Azure remote.
+Files stored in the remote will retain their original filenames and directory hierarchy, and different versions of files will be stored as separate versions of the corresponding object in the remote.
+This requires that
+  [Blob versioning](https://learn.microsoft.com/en-us/azure/storage/blobs/versioning-overview)
-This requires that [Blob versioning](https://learn.microsoft.com/en-us/azure/storage/blobs/versioning-overview) be enabled on the specified Azure storage account and container.
+  be enabled on the specified Azure storage account and container.

 - `worktree` - Use
   [worktree](/docs/user-guide/data-management/cloud-versioning#worktree-remotes)
   cloud versioning features for this Azure remote.
+Files stored in the remote will retain their original filenames and directory hierarchy, and different versions of files will be stored as separate versions of the corresponding object in cloud storage.
+DVC will also attempt to ensure that the current version of objects in the remote match the latest version of files in the DVC repository.
+This requires that
+  [Blob versioning](https://learn.microsoft.com/en-us/azure/storage/blobs/versioning-overview)
-This requires that [Blob versioning](https://learn.microsoft.com/en-us/azure/storage/blobs/versioning-overview) be enabled on the specified Azure storage account and container.
+  be enabled on the specified Azure storage account and container.
 When both `version_aware` and `worktree` are set, `worktree` takes precedence.